This post contains an overview of all GED® prep classes and testing locations in the Lancaster region.

 If you want to view all Victorville area GED prep locations go to Victorville GED Programs

-Lancaster area GED testing centers
+Lancaster area HSE testing centers

 Antelope Valley Adult School